 Adding to El Cortez’s historic significance is Bugsy Siegel’s early ownership of the property in the 1940s.
 Needless to say, in a city of shiny and new, El Cortez remains a diamond in the rough for Vegas history nerds.

-In addition to historic significance, El Cortez attracts guests with an old school Vegas atmosphere and overall perception of value.
-Low limit gaming, inexpensive hotel rooms, and cheap food/drink options differentiate the property from many of it’s peers.
+In addition to its historic significance, El Cortez attracts guests with an old-school Vegas atmosphere and overall perception of value.
+Low-limit gaming, inexpensive hotel rooms, and cheap food/drink options differentiate the property from many of its peers.

-While the majority of El Cortez’s rooms are located in the tower immediately behind and connected to the casino itself, the Cabana suites are in a separate building accessible by exiting the rear of the gaming floor and crossing Ogden Avenue.
-The walk isn’t far and is not inconveniencing.
+While the majority of El Cortez’s rooms are located in the tower immediately behind and connected to the casino itself, the Cabana Suites are in a separate building accessible by exiting the rear of the gaming floor and crossing Ogden Avenue.
+The walk isn’t far and is not inconvenient.

-While El Cortez’s standard guestrooms have a reputation of being a bit worn and dated, it was a pleasant surprise to find the Cabana Suites to be updated with modern, trendier decor elements.
+While El Cortez’s standard guestrooms have a reputation for being a bit worn and dated, it was a pleasant surprise to find the Cabana Suites to be updated with modern, trendier decor elements.